itconsultis/weixin-payment/README.md

 This library represents XML payloads transported between the client and the WeChat web service as *messages*.
 A `Message` is an object that provides uniform key/value access to the underlying data structure.
-More importantly it exposes a dead simple interface for signing and signature verification.
+More importantly it exposes a dead-simple interface for signing and signature verification.

 ```php
 $message = $client->createMessage(['foo'=>1, 'bar'=>'two']);